Post

 }

-If every method in a class operates on the same cache, we can extract shared configuration to the class level with @CacheConfig:
+If every method in a class operates on the same cache, you can extract shared configuration to the class level with @CacheConfig:

 1